Buyers emerge for Metro and North & South; Listener still up in the air

 Since then, subscribers have been left in the dark about when the publications would return to local shelves.

-Speaking to the Herald in June, Bauer chief executive Brendon Hill said Subscribers who paid in advance have been assured that they will get the complete number of magazines they paid for, with missed issues tagged onto the end of the subscription period.
+Speaking to the Herald in June, Bauer chief executive Brendon Hill said subscribers who paid in advance have been assured that they will get the complete number of magazines they paid for, with missed issues tagged on to the end of the subscription period.

-At this stage, it's unclear if the responsibility to deliver on this promise will fall on the new owners - a liability that could prove particularly expensive with The Listener.
+At this stage, it's unclear if the responsibility to deliver on this promise will fall on the new owners - a liability that could prove particularly expensive with the Listener.

-A source suggested to the Herald that Mercury has struggled to find a buyer for The Listener and that it may be forced to hold onto the title.
+A source suggested to the Herald that Mercury has struggled to find a buyer for the Listener and that it may be forced to hold on to the title.
 It's understood that some potential buyers have walked away from the process entirely.

 This only adds further uncertainty to the question of whether subscribers will eventually see a new edition of the beloved magazine or if it will be put to bed for good.